EternityForest/picodash/README.md

 Returns the filtered data that was pushed.
 If it's null, then you know the push failed because a filter blocked it, probably because the user cancelled a confirm: filter.

+Some filters are stateful, so you should always call refresh() to "prime" filters with new data, before setting a value.

+### async widget.refresh()

+Requests new data from the source, runs it through filters, then returns it.

 ### Builtin Widgets